Happy Fourth of July to all of our readers!

 The means of control for people with diabetes is primarily drugs.
 So, more good news is that new insulins and new type 2 drugs are in the pipeline and will soon be available.
 The quest for basal insulins that provide steadier control and type 2 drugs that approach blood sugar control from novel directions is one we’ll be reporting on soon on this website.

 The bad news is that type 2 diabetes is expected to reach epidemic proportions over the next two decades.
 Currently an estimated 80 million Americans–25 percent of the US population–have pre-diabetes, the condition of elevated blood sugars that if left untreated almost always morphs into full-blown type 2 diabetes.

-Speaking of foods, since the Fourth is the traditional official start to the summer picnic and grilling season, we recommend Brenda Neugent’s two recent articles on diabetes-friendly food for outdoor occasions: “Fire Up the Grill for a Memorable Summer” (June 4) and “Some Diabetes-Friendly Food Options for the 4th” (July 3).
+Speaking of foods, since the Fourth is the traditional official start to the summer picnic and grilling season, we recommend Brenda Neugent’s article on diabetes-friendly foods for outdoor occasions: “Some Diabetes-Friendly Food Options for the 4th” (July 3).
 Brenda knows her way around festive foods that people with diabetes can enjoy without qualms.